-I can tell you is not easy, probably the most frightening decision I have ever take in my life.
+I can tell you is not easy, probably the most frightening decision I have ever taken in my life.
 But to this day I look back and only have gratitude in my heart for making that choice.

-After my 6 months training in the comfort of the school, I traveled to Belize, a small country most people haven't heard in Central America, I moved into a small thatch house in the village of Santa Ana, here the majority of the people were Maya a the Indigenous people of Belize.
+After my 6 months training in the comfort of the school, I traveled to Belize, a small country most people haven't heard of in Central America, I moved into a small thatch house in the village of Santa Ana, here the majority of the people were Mayan, the Indigenous people of Belize.
 From the start it quickly dawned on me what it means to struggle every single day.

 After our meal, Isaias showed us around, he pointed out two solar lamps and told us it was his most prized possessions, he had saved up for months just to buy them.
 At night many houses did not have light so for most people the day would end early and many kids would be unable to do their homework in the darkness.

-Now we also see the scary reality of climate change, affecting more and more people each, mostly those who never contributed to in the first place.
+Now we also see the scary reality of climate change, affecting more and more people, mostly those who never contributed to in the first place.
 For me the choice became simple, there was no way i could go back and take up my old comfortable lifestyle, knowing what I know now.
 I think many people, have the same feeling, but dont really know where to start.